-The Evolution of Climate in Missouri
+Climate Change in Missouri

 Knowing the warning signs of climate change is critical to finding the next course of action.
 As my home state, Missouri is full of surprising turns in the weather and locals often note the extreme changes throughout the day.
+In the fall's morning you may start off with a jacket and pants and as the day goes on you'll find yourself in a shirt and shorts.

 Missouri heat indexes have been indicating an increase in temperature averages annually.
 The Environmental Protection Agency (EPA) predicts that "by the end of the century, temperatures in Missouri could be a lot like they are in Arizona right now — with between 46 and 115 days above 95 degrees per year" (WASHINGTON POST).